Relationships between Superconductivity and Nematicity in FeSe$_{1-x}$Te$_x$ ($x=0-0.5$) Films Studied by Complex Conductivity Measurements: Results and Discussion

 Assuming the two-fluid model and Drude-like single-carrier normal fluid, the quasiparticle scattering time, $\tau$, can be expressed as follows:

-where $\tilde{\sigma}= \tilde{\sigma_1}+i\tilde{\sigma_2}=\mu_0\omega\lambda_0^2(\sigma_1+i\sigma_2)$, which gives the dimensionless conductivity.\cite{Takahashi2011} Here, we should be careful this single-carrier treatment because Fe(Se,Te) is a multi-band superconductor.
+where $\tilde{\sigma}= \tilde{\sigma_1}+i\tilde{\sigma_2}=\mu_0\omega\lambda_0^2(\sigma_1+i\sigma_2)$, which gives the dimensionless conductivity.\cite{Takahashi2011} Since temperature dependence of $\tau$ did not strongly depend on values of residual surface resistance, we used $\tau$ to compare intrinsic properties of Fe(Se,Te) films instead of $\sigma_1$.
+Here, we should be careful this single-carrier treatment because Fe(Se,Te) is a multi-band superconductor.
 Since FeSe has highly anisotropic gaps in both hole and electron pockets,\cite{Sprau2017} whereas FeSe$_{1-x}$Te$_{x}$ ($x>0.5$) has nodeless gaps in both pockets ,\cite{Hanaguri2008} the corresponding values $\tau$ of the electron pockets are expected to show similar temperature dependence to that of the hole pocket in FeSe$_{1-x}$Te$_{x}$ ($x=0-0.9$).
 Hence, in eq. (\ref{tau}), we assumed that the temperature dependence of $\tau$ in both pockets could be captured using a single $\tau$ as a first approximation.